sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 As in :ref:`config_optimal_control`, we refer to the `documentation of the configparser module <https://docs.python.org/3/library/configparser.html>`_ for a detailed description of how these config files can be structured.
-Moreover, we remark that CASHOCS has a default behavior for almost all of these parameters, which is triggered when they are **NOT** specified in the config file, and we will discuss this behavior for each parameter in this tutorial.
+Moreover, we remark that cashocs has a default behavior for almost all of these parameters, which is triggered when they are **NOT** specified in the config file, and we will discuss this behavior for each parameter in this tutorial.
 For a summary over all parameters and their default values look at